 As a public research university, Missouri S&T offers students a wide range of opportunities to conduct meaningful research with talented faculty.
 S&T's College of Arts, Sciences, and Business (CASB) offers research experiences ranging from science to medicine to the humanities, to help prepare you for graduate and professional studies, as well as leading industry careers.

-CASB students like chemistry major, Cholaphan Deeleepojananan, applied mathematics and computer science major, Matthew Healy and biology, physics and chemistry majors on the iGEM Team, International Genetically Engineered Machine Foundation, have all benefited from their research experiences.
+CASB students like biological sciences major, Vanessa Mahan, information science and technology graduate student, Xinhui Zahn, and biology, business and chemistry majors on the iGEM Team, International Genetically Engineered Machine Foundation, have all benefited from their research experiences.

 FYRE pairs faculty mentors with first year students from the College of Arts, Sciences, and Business in an apprentice-style research partnership that lasts through the spring semester.